micmejia/bible-dump/NKJV/2 Samuel/2 Sam 6.md

 Then David and all the house of Israel played _music_ before the Lord on all kinds of _instruments of_ fir wood, on harps, on stringed instruments, on tambourines, on sistrums, and on cymbals.

 ###### 6
-And when they came to Nachon's threshing floor, Uzzah put out _his_ _hand_ to the ark of God and [^d]took hold of it, for the oxen stumbled.
+And when they came to Nachon's threshing floor, Uzzah put out _his_ _hand_ to the ark of God and took hold of it, for the oxen stumbled.

 ###### 7
-Then the anger of the Lord was aroused against Uzzah, and God struck him there for _his_ [^e]error; and he died there by the ark of God.
+Then the anger of the Lord was aroused against Uzzah, and God struck him there for _his_ error; and he died there by the ark of God.

 ###### 8
-And David became angry because of the Lord's outbreak against Uzzah; and he called the name of the place [^f]Perez Uzzah to this day.
+And David became angry because of the Lord's outbreak against Uzzah; and he called the name of the place Perez Uzzah to this day.

 ###### 9
 David was afraid of the Lord that day; and he said, "How can the ark of the Lord come to me?"